The In-depth Dissertation Proofreading Service is the most rigorous and comprehensive PhD and Master's thesis proofreading service we provide.

 Edited: However, although this might seem obvious, Xavier (2016, p.2) states that, “there exists a lack of effective curricula and learning/teaching materials on comprehensive sex education and adolescents get most of the information from their peers.
 Most of the time it will be vague and unclear information.”

-1) Refining the use of language so that it is appropriate to an academic thesis and avoids the use of slang/colloquialisms.
+1) Refining the use of language so that it is appropriate to your academic discipline and is free of slang/colloquial expressions/informal language.

-2) Removing any superfluous, redundant, or unnecessary words or phrases that add to your word count.
+2) Removing any superfluous, redundant, or unnecessary words or phrases.

-3) Identifying any phrases or sentences that have been inadvertently repeated.
+3) Identifying and fixing any phrases or sentences that are unnecessarily repeated.

-4) Ensuring the referencing style has been adhered to correctly and consistently throughout.
+4) Ensuring the referencing style has been applied correctly and consistently throughout.

-Our team of academic editors will also enhance the style of your dissertation by making alterations and suggestions in relation to:
+Our specialist academic editors and proofreaders will also enhance the style of your dissertation, without changing it.

-2) Using alternative, more dynamic words in place of bland, commonplace, or overused words (e.g., “exhibits”, “illustrates”, “demonstrates”, rather than “shows”)
+They will also introduce more dynamic words in place of bland, commonplace, or overused words (e.g., “exhibits”, “illustrates”, “demonstrates”, rather than “shows”).

 2) Adding sentences/phrases that link sections or paragraphs together.
 This further enhances the logical flow of your essay.

 3) The addition of well-chosen connecting words that can help link one sentence to the next, such as “however”, “nevertheless, “moreover”, and “furthermore”.

 4) Identifying and highlighting any sections of the work whose meaning is unclear.

 References/Bibliography: We will also check that all in-text citations are correctly formatted and cited throughout the paper, based on your preferred referencing style, whether APA, Harvard, MLA or others.
 We will also check and correct your bibliography in line with your referencing style.

 A dissertation or thesis must be of a certain length, which usually means adhering to a specified maximum word count.